frictionlessdata/website-old/_case_studies/zegami.md

 authors: Roger Noble and Andrew Stretton
 logo: zegami-logo.png
 forum_topic: "https://discuss.okfn.org/t/new-frictionless-data-case-study-published-zegami/6032"
-short_description: As a visual data exploration and analytics platform, Zegami makes the exploration of large collections of image rich information quick and simple.
+short_description: "As a visual data exploration and analytics platform, Zegami makes the exploration of large collections of image rich information quick and simple."
+context: " Zegami is using Frictionless Data specs for data management and syntactic analysis on their visual data analysis platform"
 ---

 [Zegami](https://www.zegami.com) makes information more visual and accessible, enabling intuitive exploration, search and discovery of large data sets.
 Zegami combines the power of machine learning and human pattern recognition to reveal hidden insights and new perspectives.